davidash80/Academic-Referencing/README.md

-# Academic Referencing with Pythong and Jupyter Notebooks
+# Academic Referencing with Python and Jupyter Notebooks
 Initial purpose of this being for basic Harvard standard in text citation and document refernecing in python jupyter notebooks